eyjohn/chrome-ext-inject-on-load/README.md

 # chrome-ext-inject-on-load

-TypeScript module to enable Chrome extensions to inject content scripts on extension load.
+Module to enable Chrome extensions to inject content scripts on extension load.

 Chrome does not inject content scripts as defined in the manifest on loading events (install, upgrade, toggle off/on, reload), unlike Firefox, and may